domenVres/Robust-LIME-SHAP-and-IME/README.md

 # Robust-LIME-SHAP-and-IME

 This is the implementation of methods gLIME, gSHAP and gIME for tabular data (see [[1]](#1) for description of the methods).
 Methods use three different data generators.
 Variational autoencoder using Monte Carlo dropout is implemented in Python and is located in folder Generators.
-The code was downloaded from [[5]](#5). rbfDataGen and treeEnsemble are not yet implemented in Python, so their R library semiArtificial[[6]](#6) implementation is used.
+The code was downloaded from [[5]](#5). rbfDataGen and treeEnsemble are not yet implemented in Python, so their R library semiArtificial [[6]](#6) implementation is used.

 ## Experiment

 The code for experiment, conducted in [[1]](#1) can be found in folder Fooling-LIME-SHAP.
 The folder is a modified version of the original code from Slack [[4]](#4).
-To run experiment by yourself, run the selected file (they are named with the explanation method tested in the experiment and the dataset on which the experiment was conducted, in files containing "ime_variance" in the name is code for IME convergence rate experiment.)
-If you are using generators rbfDataGen and treeEnsemble, you have to generate the data in R (you can use R scripts from folder "R code".
+To run experiment by yourself, run the selected file (they are named with the explanation method tested in the experiment and the dataset on which the experiment was conducted).
+In files that contain "ime_variance" in their name is code for IME convergence rate experiment.
+If you are using generators rbfDataGen and treeEnsemble, you have to generate the data in R (you can use R scripts from folder "R code").
 At the beginning of every experiment the execution stops after saving the training set, so you have the time to generate data in R.

 For IME convergence rate experiment, trained classifiers and true Shapley values are uploaded to the repository, so you don't have to train/calculate them by yourself (this can take some time) and can be found in folder "Data/IME".